Nelson Mandela Bay Stadium: Other Large Events

 On 6 June 2009 an open day was held at the stadium for residents of the city to see the new venue, as well as serve as a trial run of the stadiums match readiness.
 The event was attended by government officials as well as 17,000 residents.

 On 18 November 2009, the stadium hosted the Miss World Sports event of the Miss World 2009 pageant.

 A group of South African churches held a mass prayer around the stadium on 22 March 2010 (a public holiday due to Human Rights Day falling on a Sunday in 2010).
 They intended to create a chain of people, 1,000m long, around the stadium and hold a 15-minute prayer at 16:00.
 They prayed for a blessing on both the stadium and World Cup.

 The stadium was used to attempt to set a new world record for the most women in bikinis in one place.
 The attempt was in aid of the Cancer Association of South, and took place on 23 October 2010.
 With only 905 participants, the record attempt failed, however two other records were set.
 These were for the largest bikini and swimwear parades.

-The stadium is being used by Isuzu South Africa to launch the new Isuzu D-MAX for the South African market on 7 April 2022.
+The stadium was used by Isuzu South Africa to launch the new Isuzu D-MAX for the South African market on 7 April 2022.